jslowick/naia/1-Atlas/1-Western Side/2-Sea of Storms/Crescent Bay/Crescent Bay.md

-Storm and Moon worshipping Island-state, Said to have forsaken Naia in search of new gods.
+Heretical religious Island-state in the [[2-Sea of Storms]].
+Storm and Moon worshipping people, said to have forsaken Naia in search of new gods.
+Her time is over is a common mantra.